napatnicky/Shortcut_Learning_Safety/README.md

 <img src="src/overview_safety-1.png" >

 # Motivation
-In this paper, we investigate the shortcut learning in the form of keywords within safeguard model. how safeguard models are vulnerable to superficial keyword patterns and identify model-specifc shortcut keyword based on their safeguard models.
+In this paper, we investigate the shortcut learning in the form of keywords within safeguard model and demonstrate how it effect model decisions.
 # Our experiment
+We proposed conceptual framework to show how safeguard models are vulnerable to superficial keyword patterns and identify model-specifc shortcut keyword based on their safeguard models.
+1. harmful-asscociated keyword
+2. safe-associated keyword
 # Citation
 ```
 @inproceedings{tasawong-etal-2025-shortcut,